BIO

 wolfschlossberg-cohen@comcast.net 410.218.2811

-- His studio work has been in exhibited in over 30 solo and group shows nationally
+- Over 30 solo and group shows nationally.

-- Has been awarded more than 40 major grants for his community based-public work
+- Has been awarded more than 40 major grants for community based-public work.

-- Portrait painting of President Clinton Playing the Saxophone displayed in The White House for four years, was selected as the Music of the Clinton White House CD cover image, and is permanently installed in the Clinton Presidential Center and Park in Little Rock, AK.
+- Mr. Wolf Schlossberg-Cohen’s portrait painting of President Clinton Playing the Saxophone was displayed in The White House for four years, was selected as the cover image for Music of the Clinton White House CD, and is now permanently installed in the Clinton Presidential Center and Park in Little Rock, AK.

-- Artist in Residence at Everyman Theatre, Baltimore, MD, an Actors Equity company.
+- Artist in Residence at Everyman Theatre and Baltimore Center Stage Theatre, Baltimore, MD, both are Actors Equity companies.

-- Art workshops every spring in Baltimore and Washington, DC since 2014 for The Wire class - partnering with Dr. Toby Gordon, Academic Director, Health Care Programs of Johns Hopkins University Carey Business School.
+- Art workshops in Baltimore and Washington, DC since 2014 for The Wire class - partnering with Dr. Toby Gordon, Academic Director, Health Care Programs of Johns Hopkins University Carey Business School.

 - Served as Director of the Maryland Film Commission from 1987 to1993, and worked on more than 35 Hollywood film and TV productions, including John Water’s Hairspray and Barry Levinson’s television series Homicide.